prakhar0x01/prakhar0x01.github.io/_posts/2024-07-25-hacking-nasa.md

   </body>
 </html>
 ```
 - Test it in the browser.
-The email will change & the verification goes to attacker controlled email.
+The email will change & the verification goes to the attacker-controlled email.

 ### No Rate Limit on Forget-Password
 > <code style="color:green;"><b>P4</b></code> : <code style="color:Green;"><b>Resolved</b></code>

 - Lack of rate limiting on an email triggering endpoint (forget-password) was identified.
 This allows an attacker to create a large amount of emails to any email address, which they could use to spam a target with emails.
 - Navigate to `█████.hec.nasa.gov/account/recover/pwd` , enter the email then click `Reset Password`
-- Intercept this request in burp suite, the HTTP request look like
+- Intercept this request in the burp suite, the HTTP request looks like

 ```r
 POST /rms/apis/public/account/recover HTTP/1.1